Close Menu

 Taiwanese culture is generally welcoming and hospitable to visitors.
 However, it’s important to be mindful of local customs and etiquette to ensure a respectful and enjoyable experience.

-Some key cultural considerations include: (See Also: Safe to Visit Hong Kong?
-Travel Update)
+Some key cultural considerations include: (See Also: Is Srinagar Safe to Visit Now?
+Traveler’s Guide)

 • Removing your shoes before entering homes or temples.